Hybrid Exchange Measurement-Based Qubit Operations in Semiconductor Double Quantum Dot Qubits: Hybrid Exchange-Measurement Graph Protocol

 when the inter-qubit exchange satisfies

-where $n_1\in \mathbb{Z}, \neq0$ and $n_2\in \mathbb{Z}$.
-Leakage of the qubits into spin states outside of the computational basis (i.e. $\ket{\uparrow\uparrow}$ and $\ket{\downarrow\downarrow}$) is suppressed if $J_{23}\ll\mu\Delta$\cite{wardrop2014exchange}, which is assumed here.
-A two qubit DQD set up like this is depicted in Fig.~\ref{fig:DQD}(b).
-Additionally it is assumed that the qubits in both proposed protocols are operated at their SOP.
+where $n_1$ and $n_2\in \mathbb{Z}$.
+A two qubit DQD with this geometry is depicted in Fig.~\ref{fig:DQD}(b).
+These expressions have been written with the integer constants as they demonstrate how pulse times and strengths allow for leakage to be suppressed in a gate based regime as leakage of the qubits into spin states outside of the computational basis (i.e. $\ket{\uparrow\uparrow}$ and $\ket{\downarrow\downarrow}$) is suppressed if $J_{23}\ll\mu\Delta$\cite{wardrop2014exchange}.
+As will be evident in Sec.~\ref{sec:leak}, this condition is not needed to suppress leakage in the following proposal.
+Alternatively, an exchange based $CZ$ gate can be achieved by time-crystal-inspired alternating inter- and intra-qubit exchange pulses\cite{van2021protecting}, however this will not be considered in this work.

+It can be assumed that the qubits in both proposed protocols are operated at their symmetric operating point (SOP)\cite{reed2016reduced}.
 The SOP is the point at which $\partial E_{s/t}/\partial \epsilon =0$, where $E_{s/t}$ are the eigenvalues of the singlet/triplet spin-states and $\epsilon$ is the detuning between the two dots of the qubit.
 Operating here protects against first-order charge noise.

 Armed with a $CZ$ gate, the necessary ingredients for initializing a cluster state are given.
-Firstly, the qubits are initialized into a spin-triplet state (a $\ket{+}$ in the qubit space) by charging two electrons into one dot of each qubit and tuning the intra-qubit tunnel coupling to the $(1,1)$ charge regime, i.e. one electron per dot.
+Firstly, the qubits are initialized into a spin-singlet state (a $\ket{-}$ in the qubit space) by charging two electrons into one dot of each qubit and tuning the intra-qubit tunnel coupling to the $(1,1)$ charge regime, i.e. one electron per dot.
 Then the graph is initialized by turning on exchange interactions between the desired qubits.
 This encoding of the qubit-space is key to exploiting fast QND measurement methods measuring in the singlet-triplet basis for measurement-based qubit control of the cluster state.